SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 **System:** 2D imaging, Gaussian point spread functions (PSF), and low density (LD) of emitters.

 ### AI input and output
-AI can be trained, validated, and tested by a pair of input and output datasets.
+AI can be trained, validated, tested, and benchmarked by a pair of input and output datasets.

 **Input:** A data frame consisting of PSFs for activated emitters through light diffraction.
 An example of data frame is shown below.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Train_Frame_10.png)

-**Output**: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.
+**Output**: A set of 2D coordinates, each being an emitter's location, used in generating  the data frame in the input.
 An example of emitter locations is shown below by the red dots over the corresponding data frame above.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Train_Frame_10_Emitters.png)

 ## 2. Training datasets
 Training datasets are in the folder: **Train**

-**2DGauss_FFL_LD_Frame.zip:** N data frames used as input in training.
+**2DGauss_FFL_LD_Frame.zip:** N data frames used as input in training of AI.
 The main parameters are given below.

 |Parameter |Variable and value| Unit|
 |:-----|:-----|:-----|